pnp4help/Wireless-Communication-Mobile-Computing/README.md

 # WCMC : Wireless Communication & Mobile Computing
-* For Demo Education Reference Only.
+* For Demo/Education Reference Only.